Ahmad Reza Djalali: Arrest and imprisonment

-In April 2016, when he was visiting Iran, following an invitation from the University of Tehran and Shiraz University, he was arrested upon order of the Ministry of Intelligence and Security, without a reason for arrest.
-Two weeks later he was charged of espionage and collaboration with Israel, the proof being an alleged letter from his spouse, which was said to contain evidence of the accusations.
+In April 2016, when he was visiting Iran following an invitation from the University of Tehran and Shiraz University, he was arrested upon order of the Ministry of Intelligence and Security, without a reason for arrest.
+Two weeks later he was charged with espionage and collaboration with Israel, the proof being an alleged letter from his spouse, which was said to contain evidence of the accusations.
 His family was not informed on his whereabouts for ten days, though they knew he had been arrested.
 After being held at an unknown location for approximately seven days, he was transferred to section 209 of Evin prison, where he was held for seven months.
 During the calls made to his family, Djalali said he had been held in solitary confinement for three months, and the following months in partial isolation.

-Sentence
+Sentence and legal status

-On 31 January 2017, after nine months of detention, Djalali was taken to branch 15 of the Revolutionary Court in Tehran where he was formally charged with espionage and was told that he could face a death penalty.
-Reportedly, his lawyer was not allowed to be present at the hearing and he was denied access to the case files.
+On 31 January 2017, after nine months of detention, Djalali was taken to branch 15 of the Revolutionary Court in Tehran where he was formally charged with espionage and was told that he could face the death penalty.
+Reportedly, his lawyer was not allowed to be present at the hearing and was denied access to the case files.

-Djalali was sentenced to death on 21 October 2017, on the charge of “corruption on earth” (ifsad fil-arz).
+Djalali was sentenced to death on 21 October 2017, on the charge of “corruption on Earth” (ifsad fil-arz).
 He was then incarcerated at Evin prison.
-In November 2017, the United Nations Working Group on Arbitrary Detention formally requested the Iranian Government to provide detailed information about his detention, but it did not receive a response.
-In late 2017, an Iranian state TV presented him as a spy and showed his alleged confession which, according to Djalali, was a pre-written text that he was forced to say under threats of execution, and even of harming his loved ones.
+In November 2017, the United Nations Working Group on Arbitrary Detention formally requested the Iranian Government to provide detailed information about his detention but did not receive a response.
+In late 2017, on Iranian state-sponsored television, they presented him as a spy and showed an alleged confession which, according to Djalali, was a pre-written text that he was forced to read under threat of execution and threats of harming his loved ones.
 Attempts by his lawyer to submit appeals for judicial review of the sentence have been rejected.

 In November 2020, Djalali was transferred to solitary confinement in Evin prison.
-Prosecution authorities informed Amnesty International that Djalali's death sentence was now a matter of weeks from 24 November and would be carried out imminently.
+On 24 November the prosecuting authority informed Amnesty International that Djalali's death sentence was a matter of weeks away.
 UN rights experts called on Iranian authorities to quash the death sentence of Djalali.
-Amnesty urged members of the international community to intervene immediately into the matter to halt the execution.
+Amnesty urged members of the international community to intervene immediately to halt the execution.

+In 2022, Sweden expressed deep concern after Iranian media reported that Djalali’s execution was imminent, following the trial of former Iranian official Hamid Nouri in Sweden, which some analysts believe is linked.

+As of late 2023, Djalali remained at grave risk of execution.
+Amnesty International warned that his sentence may be carried out at any moment and reiterated calls for his release, citing the retaliatory nature of the case in connection with geopolitical tensions.

+The U.S.-based organization United Against Nuclear Iran (UANI) has listed Djalali as a prisoner of concern and highlighted his case as evidence of the Iranian government’s systematic targeting of dual nationals.